Highley railway station: History

 The station was inconveniently far from Highley so the arrival of a bus service seriously affected use of the station.

 The signal box opposite the platform remained in use until 1969 when Alveley colliery closed and freight traffic ceased.
 The station site was disused until preservation.

 Preservation

 Little demolition took place at Highley after closure, the station buildings and the signal box remained intact, however the footbridge was dismantled in the early 1970s for safety reasons.
 In 2009 Severn Valley Railway erected a new footbridge to ease congestion on the station after the opening of the Engine House.

 Between April and mid-May 1974, Highley was the southern terminus of the Severn Valley Railway.

-The single platform and the signal box interlocking prevent two trains carrying passengers from passing here; although it is possible to pass one passenger train and that of another type i.e. light engine(s), engineer's train etc.
+The single platform and the signal box interlocking prevent two trains carrying fare-paying passengers from passing here; although it is possible to pass one passenger train and that of another type i.e. light engine(s), empty stock, engineer's train etc.